klebgenomics/Klebsiella-genome-metadata/README.md

 ## Data submission

 The data submission template is available [here](https://docs.google.com/spreadsheets/d/1B1G6akgdNItXsk85QsX3TZvumM1ROZZfYnt-h3FzUoA/edit?usp=sharing).
-Please DO NOT enter data directly into this version.
+Please note this is a template and you cannot enter data directly into it.
 Please MAKE A COPY to add your own data.
 Once completed, email or share your copy to TBA.

 The full list of data fields, value formats and options are shown in the tables below.